 Beginning in 2025, eligibility for widow’s and widower’s benefits, etc., is moved back 3 years (from 50 to 53 and from 60 to 63).

+Beginning in 2022, the cost-of-living adjustment for Social Security is changed from the Consumer Price Index (relating to wages) to the Chained Consumer Price Index for All Urban Consumers (which has been used for indexing of the Internal Revenue Code since 2018).

 Beginning in 2022, tax subsidies for employer provided health insurance exist only for high deductible health plan coverage (as defined in Code §223(c)(2)).

+Beginning in 2022, the co-insurance (i.e. the amount paid by the consumer) percentage under a high deductible health insurance plan must be at least 25 percent (until the maximum out-of-pocket amount is reached).
+Also, the deductible can be lower than current law minimums (and can be $0), if the co-insurance percentage is never below 50 percent (until the maximum out-of-pocket amount is reached).